-Appraisal well drilling and well testing operations are conducted to assess the presence and viability of hydrocarbon reserves in quantities that may support commercial extraction.
-These operations typically occur following a comprehensive seismic survey or based on the reinterpretation of existing seismic data.
-The process aims to evaluate subsurface geology while minimizing environmental impact and ensuring sustainable resource management.
+Appraisal well drilling and well testing operations are conducted to assess the presence and viability of hydrocarbon resources in quantities that may support commercial extraction.
+These operations typically occur following the drilling of an exploration well, (Chuditch-1) and evaluation of all subsurface data including in this instance reinterpretation of existing seismic data.
+The purpose of drilling Chuditch-2 appraisal well is to confirm and assess commercial viability of the gas resource while minimizing environmental impact.

-The objectives of the Chuditch-2 appraisal well will be to confirm the gas anticipated from the seismic mapping, better define gas resources associated with the Chuditch-1 discovery in Plover sandstones reservoir and to perform a Drill Stem Test (DST) to evaluate the expected future production rates that may be achieved from the Chuditch field.
+The objectives of the Chuditch-2 appraisal well will be to confirm the gas anticipated from the seismic mapping, better define gas resources associated with the Chuditch-1 discovery in the Plover sandstones reservoir and to perform a Drill Stem Test (DST) to evaluate the expected future production rates that may be achieved from the Chuditch field.